On the shape of Gaussian scale-free polymer networks: Introduction

-The hyperbranched polymers can be considered as parts of polymer networks of more complex structure, encountered in materials like synthetic and biological gels, thermoplastics, elastomers.
-The generalized polymer networks attract considerable attention both from academic \cite{Duplantier1989,Safer1992} and commercial \cite{Gao2004,Jeon2018,Gu2020} perspective.
-The distribution of branching points in covalent networks is defined by chemical functionalities of reactant monomers.
-Complex networks are also created in processes of intermolecular association of polymers, e.g. through hydrogen bonding, such as synthetic and biological gels \cite{Clark87,Burchard1990}.
-In the mathematical language of graphs, the branching points in networks can be treated as vertices (nodes), and their functionalities as the number of edges (degrees) of these nodes.
-In particular, in Ref. \cite{Blavatska2020} the model of a random polymer network, formed on the base on Erd\"os–R\'enyi random graph was proposed.
+The polymer networks with very high (classically referred to as “infinite”) molecular weights are often encountered in materials like synthetic and biological gels, thermoplastics, elastomers \cite{Clark87,Burchard1990,Gu2020}.
+Polymer networks are the interesting objects to study both from academic \cite{Duplantier1989,Safer1992} and commercial \cite{Gao2004,Jeon2018,Gu2020} perspective.
+In the mathematical language of graphs, the branching points in networks are considered as vertices (nodes), and their functionalities thus define the number of outgoing links (degrees) of these nodes.
+In particular, in Ref. \cite{Blavatska2020} the model of a random polymer network, formed on the base on Erd\H{o}s-R{\'e}nyi random graph was proposed.
 In Refs. \cite{Galiceanu2014,Galiceanu2012}, the scale-free polymer networks have been constructed and their dynamical properties analyzed on the basis of the Rouse model.
 In this case, the functionalities $k$ (the degrees) of nodes obey a power-law decaying distribution \cite{Barabasi1999}

-The dynamics of such polymer networks demonstrates a transition from predominant branched-like network behaviour (low values of $\alpha$) to linear-like networks (high $\alpha$) \cite{Galiceanu2014}.
+The dynamics of such polymer networks demonstrates a transition from predominant branched-like network behaviour (low values of $\alpha$) to linear-like networks (high $\alpha$) \cite{Galiceanu2014}. { The polyfunctional polymer network obeying the distribution (\ref{dis}) for functionalities of junction points has been synthesized recently in \cite{Pleshakov,Pleshakov2005} based on transformer oil plasticized butyl rubber.
+To obtain the polyfunctional network, part of the transformer oil was replaced by a blend of butadiene oligomers which functioned as polyfunctional cross-links.
+The mechanical properties of such networks have been analyzed and the high reliability and stability of polyfunctional networks towards the external stress or damage was confirmed, thus justifying the expedience of such structures in the manufacture of polymer materials. }

+The question of great interest is the effective size and shape characteristics of typical conformations, formed dy individual polymer macromolecules in solvents.
+Indeed, the hydrodynamics of polymer solutions is affected by the size and shape of individual macromolecules \cite{Torre2001}, the shape of proteins influences their dynamics and folding \cite{Plaxco1998,Ouyang2008} etc. In the pioneering work of Kuhn \cite{Kuhn1934} it was analytically predicted, based on combinatorial analysis considerations, that the Gaussian polymer chains in solvents form the crumpled anisotropic coils, which can be rather approximated by prolate ellipsoids than spheres.
+The experimental studies of the viscous properties of polymer solutions confirmed that prediction of Kuhn \cite{Herzog1933,Perrin1936}.